Connecting to ARCHER2

 (the ping time '38ms' is not important).
 If not all packets are received there could be a problem with your internet connection, or the login node could be unavailable.

 If you are having trouble entering your password consider using a password manager, from which you can copy and paste it.
 This will also help you generate a secure password.
-If you need to reset your password, instructions for doing so can be found here.
+If you need to reset your password, instructions for doing so can be found in the SAFE documentation

 Windows users please note that

-right-click and select ‘Paste’ in PuTTY and MobaXterm, or simply right-click to
+Alternatively, right-click and select 'Paste' in PuTTY and MobaXterm, or

 If you get the error message